SDiFI/sdifi_rasa_akranes/README.md

 documentation](https://rasa.com/docs/rasa/installation/environment-set-up).
 However, for a production setup this approach should not be used.

-Create a virtual environment and install all dependencies via the following command:
+Create a virtual environment (use Python 3.9, not 3.10) and install all dependencies via the following command:

 ``` bash
 python3 -m venv venv